Don’t ‘Bug Out’: Keeping Bugs Out of Your Outdoor Party

 These are similar to mosquito nets as they surround an area to keep bugs out.
 During sleep in insect heavy areas, these can be used with mosquito nets to better keep bugs from penetrating your tent or hammock while you sleep.
 For outdoor parties, insect nets can be a good solution to keeping bugs at bay–especially when there is a lot of food and drink out in the open.
 Setting these nets up around a designated congregation area is the best option.
 For areas with serious insect problems, these nets can be invaluable during your outdoor get together.

 Campfires or fires in a home fire pit can be easy ways to get rid of insects crashing your outdoor party.
-Keeping a fire going during your party can effectively keep many bugs at bay as the smoke acts as a natural repellant.
+Keeping a fire going during your party can effectively keep many bugs at bay as the smoke acts as a natural repellent.
 This method is most effective around the radius of the fire since bugs will still likely be an annoyance beyond the protective veil of smoke.
 Taking supplemental precautions like using insect nets around food tables and burning citronella candles may be necessary to truly keep insects at bay.
 Many insects dissipate as the sun sets, so you may not have as much of a problem at dark.
 During daylight, however, consider maintaining a fire to help with bug control.

 Sometimes the only or last viable option is to douse yourself in bug repelling chemicals.
 Keeping a can of deet on hand is always a good idea during outdoor summer activities.
-While not the most creative method of keeping bugs out of your party, a good insect repellant can be the best way to expel dense, predatory swarms of bugs.
+While not the most creative method of keeping bugs out of your party, a good insect repellent can be the best way to expel dense, predatory swarms of bugs.
 One of the biggest downsides to the deet option is that you will smell like bug spray and regularly initiate a noxious cloud of chemicals into the air when you spray yourself down.
-Best option: walk away from the party, apply bug repellant, and return.
+Best option: walk away from the party, apply bug repellent, and return.
 Between the protective scent on your skin, candles, campfire, and insect nets, if you still can’t rid yourself of the scourge of insects, you may just want to take the party indoors.